privacyidea/privacyidea/doc/configuration/token_config.rst

 * :ref:`radius` - A virtual token that forwards the authentication request to a RADIUS server.
 * :ref:`sms` - A token that sends the OTP value to the mobile phone of the user.
-* EMail - A token that sends the OTP value to the EMail address of the user.
+* :ref:`email_token` - A token that sends the OTP value to the EMail address of the user.
 * :ref:`yubico` - A Yubikey hardware that authenticates against the Yubico Cloud service.
 * :ref:`yubikey` - A Yubikey hardware initialized in the AES mode, that